-The elimination of unnecessary loss must be a total organizational effort through risk management.
+The elimination of unnecessary loss must be a total organizational effort through risk management nt.
 I believe a risk management program is an effective tool to achieve the best risk control results.
-Our risk management program is made up of different parts, each equally important to the success of the program.
-We be dedicated to the fact that every accident can be prevented, and I trust that each employee will join me in working towarisk management.
-Dr. Andrea Mayfield, Executive Director Date
+Our risk management program is made up of different parts, each equally important to the succe be dedicated to the fact that every accident can be prevented, and I trust that each employee will risk management.
+1 0 Dr. Andrea Mayfield, Executive Director Date